-But contact your doctor as soon as possible:
+However, contact your doctor as soon as possible:

 - If bleeding continues after stopping HRT.

 Your doctor may ask you about any vaginal bleeding with Kliofem® at your regular check-ups.
-You may find it helpful to make a note of any bleedings in a diary.
+You may find it helpful to make a note of any bleedings in a

-Very common effects
+Very common side effects

 - Breast pain or breast tenderness

-- Pain, swelling or discomfort of the abdomen (stomach)
+- Abdominal pain, swelling or discomfort

 - Back pain